mattiacurri/freeCodeCamp-Restyling/README.md

 # freeCodeCamp-Restyling

-This Repository contains my first public project.
-I tried to restyle the design of the popular code learning website freeCodeCamp.org
+Redesign of the popular code learning website freeCodeCamp.org as an exercise to practise HTML, CSS and Bootstrap 4

 ### Tools I used